kaitowing/PipelineReportGenerator/README.md

 - **Number of Pipelines**: The number of pipelines run for the repository.
 - **Total Time Spent**: The total time spent on pipelines, in minutes.
 - **Users who Created Pipelines**: A list of users who triggered the pipelines.

+In addition, the report includes:
-- **User with Most Pipelines**: The user who triggered the most pipelines.
+- **User with Most Pipelines Overall**: The user who triggered the most pipelines across all repositories.

 ## Environment Variables
 The script uses the following environment variables, which should be set in a `.env` file: